-Use of chewing tobacco, cigarettes, or other related products is prohibited in all areas of Residential Life.
+Use of chewing tobacco, cigarettes, or other related products is prohibited in all areas of Residential Life as well as within any University owned property.

 FIRE SAFETY EDUCATION AND TRAINING

 Resident Life staff are trained annually on fire extinguisher use, smoke/fire detection systems, and important procedures in the event of an actual fire.
 In addition, Residential Life staff addresses fire safety issues with resident students annually at floor meetings.